These are some of the most frequently asked questions about massage therapy. Please feel free to contact me if you have further questions.

 Some massage techniques may require communication regarding

 pressure or joint movement.
 If this is not necessary it is fine for you to let yourself slip into quiet relaxation.
-Talking is OK too, but sometimes conversation keeps us from noticing how things feel in our bodies during a massage and reduce the effectiveness of the work.
+Talking is OK too, but sometimes conversation keeps us from noticing how things feel in our bodies during a treatment and reduce the effectiveness of the work.
 If you need any changes at all during the massage, such as more or less pressure, a change in body positioning or a temperature adjustment, please feel free to ask for it at any time.
 Communicating about your comfort and needs is always important.

 Should massage hurt?